Step 1: Make sure your WordPress project runs on localhost perfectly

 • Click Create User.

-5. Give the User Access to the Database.
+Step 5: Give the User Access to the Database

 • Under Add User to Database, choose the user and the database you just created.